Woodwind Quintets in the Roaring Twenties – Intro

 3. Or maybe it was Technology, Teaching and Timbre.
 It could be the improvements in woodwind and horn construction and teaching over the previous 100 years made the woodwind quintet, by 1920, an attractive exercise in combining different timbres, techniques, and styles into a single composition (unlike a string quartet where the timbres and techniques are mostly the same for each instrument).
 Seeing this, composition and orchestration teachers now started encouraging their students to write for this ensemble as a test or exercise.
 Two of Schoenberg’s students are included in this list, writing about the same time Schoenberg was completing his own woodwind quintet.
 In the 1920s, we may be seeing the beginning of composition students writing a woodwind quintet as part of an academic thesis or lecture or composition recital—a practice that continues today.

 4. In parallel with the previous idea.
 Perhaps, with the end of the Romantic and Post-Romantic styles of writing, composers were more interested in combining diverse instruments and timbres as solo instruments, rather than creating a blended harmonic structure (as in the Harmoniemusik school of wind writing).
 The woodwind quintet was now a ready-made tool to explore, even for students.
 Parallel to this change in music was the creation of live radio broadcasts and 78-rpm and later 33-rpm records.
 Perhaps the tonal qualities of the woodwind family were particularly easy to distinguish over early broadcasts (and easier to record than larger ensembles) and appreciated by audiences.
-The creation of improved, electric microphones during the ’20s was a critical technical improvement (for both radio and the recording industry), just as tape recording would be in the 1950s.
+The creation of improved, electric microphones during the ’20s was a critical technical improvement (for both radio and the recording industry), just as tape and stereo recording would be in the 1950s.

 5. Part of the big growth of the woodwind quintet in the 1920s might also be as simple as geography.
 Many of the composers working in this new-ish medium were from places that promoted wind instrument performance.
 Paris is the prime example: the French had over 100 years of promoting compositions for winds (from Anton/Antoine Reicha forwards).
 They already created a number of groups to promote music for wind instruments (and had already commissioned or promoted works for earlier woodwind quintets).
 Other cultural centers, such as Vienna, Budapest, and Prague also had a history of promoting music for winds.
 (Other cities, such as Amsterdam, Rome, Brussels, Madrid, and Warsaw had less of a history of wind instrument building and instruction, and we find fewer of our composers from those cities.)
 As more (primarily) French musicians traveled to Boston and New York as well as Chicago and Los Angeles, they also promoted wind ensembles, including the quintet, to the United States and, indeed, we find more American composers writing for woodwind ensembles in the ensuing years.
 In the 1930s, as more composers from all over Europe landed in the United States, the music schools here began producing more composers who wrote for woodwind quintet.
 (I think I’ll call this The Steamroller Theory.)